Cathy Zoi

-Cathy Zoi is an American business executive, currently CEO of EVgo the US's largest fast charging network for electric vehicles.
+Cathy Zoi is an American business executive, and former CEO of EVgo the US's largest fast charging network for electric vehicles.
 She is the former Assistant Secretary for Energy Efficiency and Renewable Energy (EERE) at the U.S. Department of Energy.

 Career

-Zoi is currently CEO of EVgo (the US's largest fast-charging network for electric vehicles) and co-founder and executive chairman of Odyssey Energy (a software start-up offering distributed, renewable electricity to communities and businesses in emerging economies).
+From 2017 to 2023, Zoi served as CEO of EVgo, and was also co-founder and executive chairman of Odyssey Energy (a software start-up offering distributed, renewable electricity to communities and businesses in emerging economies).
 She formerly served as Chief Strategy Officer at C3 Energy.
-Prior to that she was a partner at Silver Lake Kraftwerk, "a partnership between Soros Fund Management and Silicon Valley private equity giant Silver Lake Partners.".
-Silver Lake is a Silicon Valley-based growth equity firm focused on energy and resource technology companies in the U.S. and internationally.
+Prior to that she was a partner at Silver Lake Kraftwerk, "a partnership between Soros Fund Management and Silicon Valley private equity giant Silver Lake Partners".
+Silver Lake is a Silicon Valley–based growth equity firm focused on energy and resource technology companies in the U.S. and internationally.

 Zoi is the founding chief executive officer of the Alliance for Climate Protection, which was established and chaired by former Vice President Al Gore.

-Zoi was Chief of Staff in the White House Office on Environmental Policy in the Clinton-Gore administration, where she managed the team working on environmental and energy issues.
+Zoi was chief of staff in the White House Office on Environmental Policy in the Clinton-Gore administration, where she managed the team working on environmental and energy issues.
 She was a manager at the U.S. Environmental Protection Agency (EPA), where she pioneered the Energy Star Program.

-She has worked for several energy-focused organizations, as group executive director at the Bayard Group, recently renamed Landis+Gyr Holdings, which is a world leader in energy measurement technologies and systems; as the assistant director general of the New South Wales EPA in Sydney, Australia; and as the founding chief executive officer of the New South Wales Sustainable Energy Development Authority (SEDA), a $50 million fund to commercialize greenhouse-friendly technology.
+She has worked for several energy-focused organizations, as group executive director at the Bayard Group, renamed Landis+Gyr Holdings in 2008, which is a world leader in energy measurement technologies and systems; as the assistant director general of the New South Wales EPA in Sydney, Australia; and as the founding chief executive officer of the New South Wales Sustainable Energy Development Authority (SEDA), a $50 million fund to commercialize greenhouse-friendly technology.
 Under her leadership, SEDA launched the world's first nationwide green power program and the world's largest solar-powered suburb.